hbayindir/magazine-renamer/README.md

 ## Notes
 The tool is coded quickly, so it's neither innovative, nor clever, nor optimized.
 I may clean the code and polish things as I use it and new features though.

+The code is developed in Eclipse with PyDev, and project files are there for you to import and play.